bloch-code/aws-bootcamp-cruddur-2023/journal/week5.md

 I created a script to list users from cognito.
 This will help us access user id and dislay messages acordignaly. list_users_in_cognito

+we have run into error while trying to run our setup script. err_running_setup

+At the end error was due to uknown issue which we will address later along the line.
+Instead we have run our 1update_cognito_user_ids`.

+Then we went and deleted our cookies set up from a bunch of JS files as we will no longer use it.

+I had to update uuid for my own user which meant to modify a code a bit as I don't have Andrews in my DB set correctly.

+Another tip from AB to use `vtrl + p`

+I have created Andrews in my cognito with my email address and I used option to test using gmail + option.